lliu1871/bestNet/README.md

-# Bayesian Estimation of Transmission NETworks (betnet)
+# Bayesian EStimation of Transmission NETworks (bestNet)
 This Julia package implements a Bayesian model for reconstructing transmission networks in infectious diseases by integrating genomic and temporal data.

 ## Installation